 This is where we come back to the importance of sticking to your schedule.
 Since we’re giving media a specific date and time when the embargo will be lifted, its vital that everyone is in agreement on that date.
 The last thing you want to do is go back to media and tell them that the timeline has shifted.
 This undermines your credibility with media and makes them less likely to work with you on an embargoed announcement in the future.

-If all goes well, a pre-briefing media strategy should result in increased interest from media and more in-depth coverage of your announcement that publishes in conjunction with your press release distribution.
+If all goes well, a pre-briefing media strategy should result in important third-party validation from the media and more in-depth coverage of your announcement that publishes in conjunction with your press release distribution.
 While this approach does require more planning than a typical announcement, it’s well worth the effort.